Tech Note 0002

 When you run MTP software under Windows, the system may ask whether the program should be allowed access to the network.
-Selecting "Allow access" will permit minimal connectivity.
-For full performance and connectivity, especially for a server, you must also configure explicit firewall rules.
+You must select "Allow access" to permit connectivity.
+For the best performance, especially for a server, you should also configure explicit firewall rules.

 In addition to any firewall configuration on the guest operating system, you must also open a firewall port in the Security Group for the host instance.
 See Tech Note 0025 for step-by-step instructions.